neuro-symbolic-ai/Mechanistic-Interpretation-Syllogism/README.md

 This repository contains the official codebase for the paper:

 > **Reasoning Circuits in Language Models: A Mechanistic Interpretation of Syllogistic Inference**
-> Geonhee Kim, Marco Valentino, Andre Freitas
+> Geonhee Kim, Marco Valentino, André Freitas
 > [arXiv:2408.08590](https://arxiv.org/abs/2408.08590)

 The project provides a mechanistic analysis of how large language models perform syllogistic inference, offering insights into the internal reasoning circuits that underpin logical reasoning capabilities in auto-regressive models.